Tips for managing potential side effects

 Talk to your doctor before making any changes to your diet.

-Rash is one of the most common side effects of PIQRAY when used with fulvestrant and can appear within 2 weeks.
+Rash is one of the most common side effects of PIQRAY when used with fulvestrant, and can appear within 2 weeks.
 Your doctor may require dose interruption, reduction, or discontinuation based on the severity of rash.

-Here are some tips for taking care of a rash at home:
+Taking care of a rash at home:

 - Wear loose clothing.

-- Avoid hot showers; use cool or lukewarm water.
+- Take cool or lukewarm showers.